top of page

 1956: Membership and Expansion

-1957: Connecting with advisors
+1957: Connecting with Advisors

 The first Newsletter was published, this would ultimately grow to 4 a year by 1970.